rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 {{% chapter_header "Exercise: Commenting Feature" "react-apollo-client-exercise" %}}

-Yes, you are right.
-This last section is only for you to have some last hands on experiences with this application.
-It is all about implementing a feature yourself.
-Afterward, I encourage you to continue implementing features for the application or improving it.
-This section is similar to the previous section where you have built the Issue feature.
-But this time you will do it on your own with a couple of step by step guidances.
-It should encourage you by seeing that you can actually implement it yourself with the previously learned techniques and tools.
-After all, that's what this tutorial is about: You should be able to do it yourself now.
-And without practicing it, you will never get better with the acquired tools and techniques.
-So here are a couple of guiding points to help you implementing the Commenting feature.
-The end goal: It should be possible to show a list of (paginated) comments per issue on demand.
-Furthermore, a user should be able to leave a comment on an issue.
+This last section is for hands-on experience with the application and implementing features yourself.
+I encourage you to continue implementing features for the application and improving it.
+There are a couple of guiding points to help you implementing the Commenting feature.
+In the end it should be possible to show a list of paginated comments per issue on demand.
+Finally, a user should be able to leave a comment.

 * Introduce components for fetching a list of comments (e.g. Comments), rendering a list of comments (e.g. CommentList), and rendering a single comment (e.g. CommentItem).
 They can render sample data for now.

 * Use the top level comments component (e.g. Comments), which will be your container component that is responsible to query the list of comments, in the *src/Issue/IssueItem/index.js* file.
 In addition, add a toggle to either show or hide comments.
 The IssueItem component has to become a class component or needs to make use of the `withState` HOC from the recompose library.

 * Use the Query component from React Apollo in your container Comments component to fetch a list of comments.
-It should be similar to the query which fetches the list of issues.
+It should be similar to the query that fetches the list of issues.
 You only need to identify the issue for which the comments should be fetched.

-* Handle all edge cases in the Comments to show loading indicator, no data or error messages.
-Last but not least, render the list of comments in the CommentList component and a single comment in the CommentItem component.
+* Handle all edge cases in the Comments to show loading indicator, no data, or error messages.
+Render the list of comments in the CommentList component and a single comment in the CommentItem component.

-* Implement the pagination feature for the comments.
-Therefore, add the necessary fields in the query, the additional props and variables to the Query component, and the reusable FetchMore component.
-Last but not least, handle the merging of the state in the `updateQuery` prop.
+* Implement the pagination feature for comments.
+Add the necessary fields in the query, the additional props and variables to the Query component, and the reusable FetchMore component.
+Handle the merging of the state in the `updateQuery` prop.

 * Enable prefetching of the comments when hovering the "Show/Hide Comments" button.

-* Implement and use a AddComment component which should show a textarea and a submit button to enable the user creating a comment.
+* Implement an AddComment component that shows a `textarea` and a `submit` button to enable user comments.
 Use the `addComment` mutation from GitHub's GraphQL API and the Mutation component from React Apollo to execute the mutation with the submit button.

 * Improve the AddComment component with the optimistic UI feature (perhaps read again the {{% a_blank "Apollo documentation about the optimistic UI with a list of items" "https://www.apollographql.com/docs/react/features/optimistic-ui.html" %}}).
-So basically when adding a comment, the comment should show up in the list of comments, even though the request is pending.
+A comment should show up in the list of comments, even if the request is pending.

-That's it.
-Congratulations to you when you have made it so far in this tutorial.
-I hope this section, building an own feature in the application with all the learned tools and techniques, matched your skills and challenged you.
-It should have shown you that you can go from here on your own to implement React applications with Apollo and GraphQL.
-Personally I would recommend to improve and extend this existing application.
-Otherwise, if you haven't implemented a GraphQL server yet, try to find other third-party APIs that offer a GraphQL API and try to build your own React with Apollo application by consuming it.
+ I hope this section, building your own feature in the application with all the learned tools and techniques, matched your skills and challenged you to implement React applications with Apollo and GraphQL.
+I would recommend working to improve and extend the existing application.
+If you haven't implemented a GraphQL server yet, find other third-party APIs that offer a GraphQL API and build your own React with Apollo application by consuming it.
 Keep youtself challenged to grow your skills as a developer.

 {{% chapter_header "Appendix: CSS Files and Styles" "appendix-styling" %}}

-This section has all the CSS files, their content and locations, in order to give your React with GraphQL and Apollo Client application a nice touch.
+This section has all the CSS files as well as their content and locations, to give your React with GraphQL and Apollo Client application a nice touch.
 It even makes it responsive for mobile and tablet devices.
-These are only recommendations though.
-So you are free to experiment with them or to come up with your own styles.
+These are only recommendations, though; you can experiment with them, or come up with your own styles.

 *src/style.css*